-Please note: In our online shop, the ‘[Name of hut] Overnight Stay’ fee covers the hut overnight stay only.
+Please note: During Winter, in our online shop, the ‘[Name of hut] Overnight Stay’ fee covers the hut overnight stay only.
 A trail pass (to access our trails) and rentals (skis, boots, poles) will be an additional charge — please see Overnight Trail Pass & Rentals Package.

 What to bring?

 - Mobile phone It’s essential that your group has an fully-charged and operational mobile phone to hand in case of emergencies.
 We also recommend a back-up USB battery pack to ensure your phone does not run out of battery.

 - First Aid Kit All of our huts have first-aid kits but we always suggest our guests also carry their own first-aid kit in case an accident occurs when travelling to or from the huts.